argoproj/argo-cd/docs/proposals/server-side-apply-field-managers.md

 ## Summary

 ArgoCD supports server-side apply, but it uses the same field manager, `argocd-controller`, no matter what Application is issuing the sync.
-Letting users set a field manager, or defaulting to a unique field manager per application would enable users to:
+Setting a unique field manager per application would enable users to:

 - Manage only specific fields they care about on a shared resource
 - Avoid deleting or overwriting fields that are managed by other Applications